kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_paths.md

 4. Click the '+ Point' button to add a point to the path at your current location.
 You can add as many points as you want.

 ## Importing paths
-If you have tracks or routes saved in a GPX file, you can import them into Trail Sense as paths.
+If you have tracks or routes saved in a GPX file, you can import them into Ocean Sense as paths.

 1. Tap the '+' button in the bottom-right corner of the screen.
 2. Click 'GPX File'.